 PPP Loan Forgiveness FAQs:

-We have set up an online forgiveness application process and will email you when it’s time to get started.
+We have set up an online forgiveness application process.
+The portal is open and ready to accept your application.
 All forgiveness applications to Old Point will need to be submitted via our online portal.

-We continue monitoring legislative changes and updated guidance from the SBA and we’ll update or process with any applicable updates.
+We continue monitoring legislative changes and updated guidance from the SBA and we’ll update our process with any applicable updates.
 We encourage you to review the SBA’s documentation requirements set forth in the applications available on the SBA’s (https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program ) and Treasury’s website (https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses).
 In addition, we encourage you to review all updated guidance related to other matters impacting the PPP, CARES Act and Flexibility Act on the SBA’s and Treasury’s website.